 German postcard by Rotophot in the Film Sterne series, no. 71/2.
 Photo: Karl Schenker, Berlin / May Film.

-German postcard by Ross Verlag, Berlin, no. 259/3, 1919-1921.
+German postcard by Verlag Ross, Berlin, no. 259/3, 1919-1924.
 Sent by mail in Germany in 1921.
 Photo: Becker & Maass / May Film.

-German postcard by Ross Verlag, Berlin, no. 429/2 Gr, 1919-1924.
+German postcard by Verlag Ross, Berlin, no. 429/2 Gr, 1919-1924.
 Photo: Alex Binder / May Film.

-German postcard by Ross Verlag, no. 450/5, 1919-1924.
-Photo: May-Film / Riess.
+German postcard by Verlag Ross, no. 450/5, 1919-1924.
+Photo: Riess / May-Film.

-German Postcard by Ross Verlag, no. 450/6, 1919-1924.
+German Postcard by Verlag Ross, no. 450/6, 1919-1924.
 Photo: Riess / May Film.

-In 1902 she married Julius Otto Mandl, who lived off the interest of a fortune, inherited from his parents.
-After their marriage she took a break for some years and we probably never would have seen or heard from her if her husband hadn't lost his whole fortune by speculating unsuccessfully.
+In 1902, she married Julius Otto Mandl, who lived off the interest of a fortune, inherited from his wealthy parents.
+After their marriage, she took a break and on 29 May 1902, she gave birth to their daughter Eva Maria.
+We probably never would have seen or heard from Mia if her husband hadn't lost his whole fortune by speculating unsuccessfully.
+For this reason, she returned in 1910 to the stage and appeared again with Ben Tieber at the Apollo-Theater, now under the stage name Mia May, which sounded good on a marquee.

 German postcard by Rotophot in the Film Sterne series, no. 105/5, 1916-1919.
 Photo: Becker & Maass, Berlin / May Film.